Prescription Drug Abuse

 Examples of prescription stimulants include:

-What Are the Signs and Symptoms of Prescription Drug Abuse?
+Signs & Symptoms of Prescription Drug Abuse

 There are a wide range of symptoms that accompany prescription drug addiction.
 Symptoms vary depending on the drug, how much is being used, frequency of use, and the individual’s physiology.